technyon/nuki_hub/README.md

 - RSSI Publish interval: Set to a positive integer to set the amount of seconds between updates to the maintenance/wifiRssi MQTT topic with the current Wi-Fi RSSI, set to -1 to disable, default 60.
 - MQTT Timeout until restart: Set to a positive integer to restart the Nuki Hub after the set amount of seconds has passed without an active connection to the MQTT broker, set to -1 to disable, default 60.
 - Restart on disconnect: Enable to restart the Nuki Hub when disconnected from the network.
+- Reconnect network on MQTT connection failure: Enable to force reconnection to the network when connection to the MQTT broker fails (after 15 tries).
 - Enable MQTT logging: Enable to fill the maintenance/log MQTT topic with debug log information.
 - Check for Firmware Updates every 24h: Enable to allow the Nuki Hub to check the latest release of the Nuki Hub firmware on boot and every 24 hours.
 Requires the Nuki Hub to be able to connect to github.com.
 The latest version will be published to MQTT and will be visible on the main page of the Web Configurator.
 - Allow updating using MQTT: Enable to allow starting the Nuki Hub update process using MQTT.
 Will also enable the Home Assistant update functionality if auto discovery is enabled.